Banuba/VideoEditor-iOS/README.md

 #### Music functionality

-`VideoEditorAsset` could contains different types of music: voice, tracks and etc. So you could add your own audio tracks with infinite counting and any time ranges.
+`VideoEditorAsset: MusicApplicable` could contains different types of music: voice, tracks and etc. So you could add your own audio tracks with infinite counting and any time ranges.
 ``` swift
   /// Change music track position
   /// - Parameters: